dolbeysystems/fusion-cac-web-docs/content/trucode-user-guide/codebooks/_index.md

 - **Backward and forward navigation** – Click   to move back and   to move forward through the codes you have viewed.
 - **Subterm search** – A subterm search searches through the subterms of a selected term.
 This is useful when there is a long list of subterms, you can use the subterm search rather than scrolling through the long list to find the subterm for which you are searching.
 - **Shortcuts** – Keyboard shortcuts are available for some actions in the encoder.
-For example, you can press Ctrl + ↑ and Ctrl + ↓to move the cursor though the fields and panes.
+For example, you can press Ctrl + ↑ and Ctrl + ↓ to move the cursor though the fields and panes.
 For a complete listing for keyboard shortcuts, see Keyboard Shortcuts on page 23.
 - **Find All search** – A Find All search looks for terms outside of the structure of the index.
 The search results display all occurrences of the terms in the code book that is searched.
 See Searching for All Occurrences of a Term on page 22 for more information.
 - **Table search** – You can search the Hypertension table, Neoplasm table, and the Table of Drugs and Chemicals.
   - Hypertension table – In the ICD-9-CM diagnosis code book, this table lists diseases due to hypertension.